ScilifelabDataCentre/dds_cli/docs/installation.rst

 --------
 .. warning:: Do not deliver sensitive data to Rackham.

-The DDS CLI will be made a global module at Uppmax and you will be able to load it after having ssh:ed into Rackham.
-Until it is a module though, you can install the CLI with PyPi as in the previous sections.
+The DDS CLI is a global module at Uppmax.
+To use it, you need to load it after having ssh:ed into Rackham.

 .. code-block:: bash

-   $ pip install dds-cli
+   $ ml bioinfo-tools dds-cli

 A detailed user guide for Rackham can be found here: https://www.uppmax.uu.se/support/user-guides/rackham-user-guide/